cagraves90/cagraves90/README.md

 - 📄 Know about my experiences and current role: [https://www.linkedin.com/in/graveschelsea/](https://www.linkedin.com/in/graveschelsea/)

-<p>See project repos below for an example of the work completed throughout my initial training, which have been pinned.
+<p>See project repos above for an example of the work completed throughout my initial training, which have been pinned.
 I am passionate about continuous learning, and always excited to obtain new skills in the latest technologies. </p>

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b> Languages and Tools:</b>
 <br />